Gudge1/Portfolio/README.md

 *At my current job at Texas Roadhouse, I constantly interact with information security and networking tools.
 I spend most of my time      interacting with applications including:
   -Splunk, that provides indexing and searching of log files.
   -Active Directory by reseting passwords, sending out GPOs, and creating user and group accounts.

+*I have experience as a head lifegaurd at the University of Louisville Natatorium.
+I worked there for over 2 years and spent most of      my time managing other lifegaurds, managing patrons in the pool, and most importantly making sure the pool area is clean and safe.

 *In my portfolio you will find five folders: Resume, Information Security, Business Analysis, Database Design, and Web Development.